aschwtzr/comm/docs/dev_services.md

 yarn run-[service-name]-service-in-sandbox
 ```

 For example, for Tunnelbroker the command will look like this:

 ```
 yarn run-tunnelbroker-service-in-sandbox
 ```

 You can also run all services at once in the sandbox using the command below:

 ```
 yarn run-all-services-in-sandbox
 ```

+### Rebuilding the base image

+If you ever wish to rebuild the base image, you should get a tool named [buildx](https://github.com/docker/buildx).
+It should be attached with the docker desktop app on the Mac OS, but if you use Linux, you will probably need to install it manually.
+For the installation instructions, please go [here](https://github.com/docker/buildx#installing).